 Periodically, a client needs help with a home project such as unpacking or figuring out a complicated form.
 We can also use assistance now and again with delivering adaptive aids including canes and cane tips to clients.

 Are you a computer or collating whiz?
 We often need help with mailings, updating computer files, or other office work.

 The Store at Vista Center is stocked with a variety of products that can help people who are blind or visually impaired enjoy and lead more independent lives.
 Products include color contrast and/or talking watches and clocks, replacement canes, lighting and magnification aids, cooking aids, large print calendars and address books, and games.
 Assist customers in finding just the right product.
 M-F days.
 Training is provided and a 6-month commitment is requested.

 Do you enjoy meeting new people and helping with events?
-All three of Vista Center’s summer fundraising events - Woof to Woof, Vintage Affaire and the Menlo Charity Horse Show - are planned and staffed by community volunteers.
+Summer events benefitting Vista Center are the Horse Show and Vintage Affaire that are planned and staffed by community volunteers.
 We would love to have your help with these important events.

 Many different languages are spoken in the Bay Area.
 If you are fluent in English and another language, you can serve as a translator for our staff.

 Are you age 16 to 18?
 Vista Center for the Blind and Visually Impaired relies on enthusiastic volunteers like you for occasional help with youth events.
 If interested, please email Paul Raskin at email@example.com with your name, phone number, age and school.
 We’ll keep your information on file and contact you when opportunities arise.